MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/6-how-to-respond-to-dsr-for-system-generated-logs.md

 The definition of *personal data* is open to broad interpretation, and the logs that Microsoft generates could contain data that is deemed personal.
 System-generated logs are an integral part of the service provided in Microsoft cloud products.
-As such, you cannot restrict or rectify data in these logs. <!--Richard, I deleted these two sentences that were already in another unit. -->Only the tenant administrator can administer DSRs for system-generated logs for an enterprise customer.
+As such, you cannot restrict or rectify data in these logs.
+Only the tenant administrator can administer DSRs for system-generated logs for an enterprise customer.

 ## Scenarios for DSR in Azure and Office 365 for system-generated logs